data-gymnasia/courses/content/programming-in-python/content.md

     center: p 17, 52, 26, 13, 40, 20, 10, 5, 16, 8, 4, 2, 1

-If we want to write a Python function which returns the Collatz sequence for any given starting number, we face a problem: we don't know from the start how many steps it will take to reach 1, so it isn't clear how this should fit into the *for loop* paradigm of iterating over a collection.
+If we want to write a Python function which returns the Collatz sequence for any given starting number, we face a problem: we don't know from the start how many steps it will take to reach 1, so it isn't clear how we could use a *for loop*.
 What we want to do is execute a block of code until a given condition is met.
 Python provides the _{code.language-python}while_ loop for this purpose.

     pre(data-executable)
-      | def collatzSequence(n):
+      | def collatz_sequence(n):
       |     "Return the Collatz sequence starting from n"
       |     sequence = [n]
       |     while n > 1: